jackiehjm/stx-docs/doc/source/updates/kubernetes/upgrading-all-in-one-simplex.rst

 -   Perform a full backup to allow recovery.

     .. note::

-       Back up files in the /home/sysadmin and /root directories prior to doing an upgrade.
-Home directories are not preserved during backup or restore operations, blade replacement, or upgrades.
+       Back up files in the ``/root`` directory prior to doing an upgrade, the ``/home`` size limit is 2000 MB.
+Although container image sizes are preserved, ``/root`` directory is not preserved during backup or restore operations, server replacement, or upgrades.

+       For more details on backup and what is included see :ref:`Back Up System Data <backing-up-starlingx-system-data>`.

 -   Ensure that the following conditions are met: